-Nothing Beats Time on the Water
+Nothing Beats Time On The Water

-..and Timing is Everything
+Timing is everything

-..and Timing is Everything
+Timing is everything

-Time on the water, in my opinion is the best teacher in this pursuit.
-In order to improve your game and find frequent success you have to get out there and do it.
+Time and timing play big roles in fly fishing.
+Time on the water, in my opinion, is the best teacher in this pursuit.
+To improve your game and find frequent success during your fishing trips, you have to get out there and do it.
 Don’t wait until the weather is just right, or until a friend is free to join you, or until your cast is perfect.
 Just go do it and pay attention, and the solutions to the day’s problems will reveal themselves.
 The more time you put in, the more productive that time will be.

 Timing is everything.
 It informs your choice of tactic and fly in that moment.
-What time of year, what time of day, what you are seeing on the water right now should drive your approach.
+What time of year, what time of day, and what you are seeing on the water right now should drive your approach.
 It’s in your casting as well.
 How long to pause on your back cast, when to haul and shoot line, and when to cast to that picky riser when he only comes up every 45 seconds.

-As a Fly Fishers International(FFI) Casting Instructor(CI) Candidate, I would love to help you work on your cast.
-From beginners to intermediate casters I can either help get you started on the right foot or help dial in the details and help iron out any issues in your casting stroke.
+As a Fly Fishers International (FFI) Casting Instructor (CI) Candidate, I would love to help you work on your cast.
+Whether you're a beginner just starting out or an intermediate angler looking to refine your technique, I can assist you in getting started on the right foot or help dial in the details and tackle any issues in your casting mechanics.

 1. Reading Water